Use our negative gearing calculator to work out the profit or loss from your investment property as well as your tax refund from negative gearing.

 - Annual landlords insurance.

-Falling into a lower tax bracket is a great win but it’s important to be aware these wins won’t pay off until later down the track.
+Remember, falling into a lower tax bracket is a great win but it’s important to be aware of the fact that these wins won’t pay off until later down the track.

-In the meantime, have a read of this guide about managing cash flow when negative gearing.
+To educate yourself more on the topic, go through this guide about managing cash flow when negative gearing.